What if you could start earning your college degree – while you were still in high school?

 According to Sidney High School Principal Eben Bullock, students are drawn to Fast Forward because it offers them the opportunity to take rigorous college-level classes – without having to pay tuition.
 They also appreciate the prospect of transferring their credits and shaving years off the time it would take to get a college degree.
 Fast Forward opens up other options, too, he pointed out.
-Students can opt for a lighter credit load in college, or decide to take a semester broad.
+Students can opt for a lighter credit load in college, or decide to take a semester abroad.
 The credit can also provide an edge in competitive college admissions, demonstrating the student’s college success while still in high school.

 “For our students, coming from a small rural district, it provides a degree of confidence to the colleges that despite being from a small school, the student can be competitive and successful,” Bullock said.
 “The value of the Fast Forward program is immeasurable and it has truly become one of the cornerstones for our district.”